Strategies so that bird feeders feed only birds

+Option 1.
 Pole Feeder Modifications.
-Attach feeders on posts at least 6 feet off the ground and at least 10 away from any nearby branches/structures.
-The fact is that any squirrel can access a feeder hanging from a tree branch.
-Sure baffles help and may even prevent access but why give the squirrels so many opportunities to try?
-The feeder at the right was situated on a pole which was covered with aluminum flashing.
-Always start flashing from the bottom of the pole and be sure that each layer of aluminum overlaps the lower one. (like the way you shingle a house).
-Also the pole is not round it is a square log approximately 3"x3".
-This feeder proved that a squirrel proof feeder is possible.
-Remember that squirrels donï¿½t need to reach the feeder to eat.
+Attach a feeder on a post so the feeder is at least 6 feet off the ground and at least 10 away from any nearby branches/structures.
+Any squirrel can access a feeder hanging from a tree branch.
+Baffles help and may even prevent access, but why give the squirrels so many opportunities to try?
+The feeder at the right was situated on a pole that was covered with aluminum flashing.
+Place flashing starting from the bottom of the pole and be sure that each layer of aluminum overlaps the lower one (as you’d shingle a roof).
+The post is not round; it is a square, approximately 3″x 3″.
+This feeder proved that a squirrel-proof feeder is possible.
+And squirrels don’t need to reach the feeder to eat.
 They only have to get the food onto the ground.
-If they can shake a feeder so that it spills its cargo, the squirrels are still satisfied.
+If squirrels can shake a feeder so that it spills its cargo, they are satisfied.

+Option 2.
 Baffle Cones.
-Attach baffle cones around the pole with the widest part facing out and down to prevent squirrels from climbing the pole.
+Attach a baffle cone around the pole with the widest part facing out and down to prevent squirrels from climbing the pole.
 These cones should be attached at least 4 feet off the ground and extend out at least 2 feet.
-You donï¿½t want a squirrel able to hang ten around the baffle.
+You don’t want a squirrel able to hang ten around the baffle.
 This baffle should also prevent other animals like raccoons from accessing the feeder.

+Feeders with Screens.
 This feeder, sold by Handsome Rewards (909-943-2023), may be helpful to keeping away larger, messier birds.
-Larger birds are more likely to spread food onto the ground increasing food availability to various squirrels.
-Of course appropriate baffles and feeder positioning should take place.
+Larger birds are more likely to spread food onto the ground, increasing food availability to various squirrels.
+Of course, baffles and the feeder should be positioned properly.

 ICWDM would like to thank the Burgess Family for the following tip:

-Feeding: Deterring Nuisance Wildlife from Bird Feeders-Univ. of
+Selective Bird Feeding: Deterring Nuisance Wildlife from Bird Feeders – University of Nebraska-Lincoln